seanbaxter/DirectXShaderCompiler/tools/clang/docs/CommandGuide/clang.rst

 Code Generation and Optimization
-    This stage translates an AST into low-level intermediate code (known as "LLVM IR") and ultimately to machine code.
+    This stage translates an AST into low-level intermediate code (known as "LLVM37 IR") and ultimately to machine code.
 This phase is responsible for optimizing the generated code and handling target-specific code generation.
     The output of this stage is typically called a ".s" file or "assembly" file.